Last Updated on April 25, 2023 by Lori Walker

 1. Excessive Yeast

-Sourdough involves a fermentation process, and the bread-making process was evident in ancient tombs .
+Sourdough involves fermentation, and the bread-making process was evident in ancient tombs .
 Making bread also consists of yeast, which makes it rise.

-However, too much yeast ruins your bread recipe resulting in a sour flavor as it produces acetic and lactic acids.
+However, too much yeast ruins your bread recipe, producing a sour flavor as it produces acetic and lactic acids.
 Thus, using more yeast is not ideal for speeding up the fermentation.

 2. Old Yeast

 Expired or stale yeast is another reason why bread tastes sour.
-First, stale yeast requires a longer period to be fermented, causing sour bread.
+First, stale yeast requires a longer fermentation period, causing sour bread.

-The second reason is stale yeast already tastes sour before even adding it to your bread dough.
+The second reason is that stale yeast tastes sour before adding it to your bread dough.
 So, using a dough that is already sour causes more sour-tasting bread.

 Another vital process when baking bread is proofing or making the dough rise.
 However, over proofing makes bread sour, loaf collapse, or smell like alcohol.